 It was a misty night in Kiev.
-I left the large Sophia Square, where the golden domes of Saint Sophia Cathedral and Saint Michael’s Cathedral normally are visible.
-But even the imposing cathedrals were lost to the nothingness of the mist, so I chose another path and descended the Andriyivskyy Descent.
+One of those nights when the mist isn’t just weather, it’s a moody cloak draped over the city.
+I left the vast openness of Sophia Square, where the golden domes of Saint Sophia Cathedral and Saint Michael’s Cathedral should have glowed like beacons.
+But tonight, they faded into the nothingness, so I chose another path and descended the Andriyivskyy Descent into darkness.

 Comments